-VI.
-Immunity for Alcohol and Other Drug Violations
+VII.
+Limited Immunity for Alcohol and Other Drug Violations

 Vanderbilt recognizes that individuals with information about sexual misconduct may be hesitant to provide that information if they fear that in doing so, they would have to reveal their own violation of other University policies.
-Therefore, while Vanderbilt does not condone any violations of its policies, the University will generally extend immunity for possession or use of alcohol or drugs and any resulting intoxication to students, and may extend such immunity to other individuals, in order to facilitate reporting and investigation of sexual misconduct incidents.
+Therefore, while Vanderbilt does not condone any violations of its policies, the University will generally extend limited immunity for possession or use of alcohol or drugs and any resulting intoxication to students, and may extend such immunity to other individuals, in order to facilitate reporting and investigation of sexual misconduct incidents.
 Individuals may be provided with resources on or referred for drug and alcohol assessment, counseling and/or education, as appropriate.
+The limited immunity provided in this section does not apply to situations where an individual intentionally and non-consensually provides or causes the consumption of alcohol or other drugs for the purpose of engaging in behavior prohibited by either this Policy or the Formal Grievance Protocol.